Every smartphone already has access to GPS and comes with a free navigation app. So, why do you need to find the best GPS navigation device?

 - Audio quality could be better

 Bikers know better than anyone that the journey is more important than the destination.
 Sure, you can just hop onto a freeway and get where you’re going fast and easy.
 But that’s not why we ride bikes.

-The TomTom Rider seems to have this in mind when suggesting roads to take.
+The TomTom Rider Motorcycle GPS seems to have this in mind when suggesting roads to take.
 It comes loaded with the world’s most thrilling and captivating riding routes: windy, hilly roads laced with hairpin turns and captivating sights, ocean-side tracks, and never-ending rural plains.

 When you decide your route, sharing it with your fellow riders is instantaneous via Wi-Fi.
 That makes sure your entire gang is on the same page and all that’s left is to ride into the sunrise.
 All of the rides have an ETA and difficulty rating based on the terrain.
 This is handy for picking a route that everyone is comfortable with.

-It’s very rugged and has metallic edges, making it highly water- and drop-resistant.
-Of course, no piece of electronics is fully waterproof, so don’t expect you can recover it from a lake.
+It’s very rugged and has metallic edges, making it highly water and drop-resistant.
+Of course, no piece of electronics is fully waterproof.
+So, don’t expect you can recover it from a lake.
 But if the bike’s at the bottom of a lake, the GPS would be the least of your worries, right?